gophergala/opentweet/README.md

 # opentweet
-This project is a few things
+This project is a few things, see `opentweet.png` for a diagram

 1. Most importantly, a new internet application layer protocol for fetching tweets.
 This allows a standard for distributed fetching of tweets from any opentweet server.
 See `opentweet-spec.txt`
 2. A reference implementation of that protocol, as a golang package in the `protocol/` dir